 - Bi-directional interworking for MCPTT user positioning information and the location information provided for a GSM-R mobile station.

+- Bi-directional interworking between the MCData SDS and GSM-R SMS.

 5.16.1 Key issue 16-1 - Functional alias and alternative addressing scheme for interworking with GSM-R

 In MCPTT system, the MCPTT server provides the centralized control for functional alias management including functional alias activation, deactivation, take over and retrieval to maintain the association between the MCPTT ID and the functional alias.
 However, addressing schemes used in GSM-R are different.